 ‘Tis the season to be jolly — and to eat a lot!
 Which tends to put a damper on the jolliness.
 We all know that familiar feeling of excitement and bliss as we indulge in sumptuous food over the holidays up to that button-popping, zipper-sliding point.
 But year after year, most of us probably feel awful or even sick, shortly after stuffing ourselves with so much more than we can handle.
-Others simply call it a food coma, but what really happens inside our body when we eat too much?
+Others simply call it a food coma, but what really happens inside our bodies when we eat too much?
 Many of us have heard about the adage, “a moment on the lips, forever on the hips”.
 But it’s really not just our pants’ size that we should be worried about.
 Let’s take a look at some common holiday culprits and know what it does to us.

-Overeating and high cholesterol foods can have immediate impact on your health.
+Overeating and high cholesterol foods can have an immediate impact on your health.
 Right after the meal, you may feel bloated and excessively gassy.
 More than the embarrassment of frequent belching or passing of gas, it can even cause discomfort or abdominal pain.
-Not that this is license to overeat, but you can head this symptom off at the pass by taking supplemental bile salts and choline which help your body metabolize the fats.
+Not that this is a license to overeat, but you can head this symptom off at the pass by taking supplemental bile salts and choline, which help your body metabolize the fats.

 How can you resist that warm, gooey pie that you only get to eat during special occasions, not to mention those muffins and chewy cookies freshly baked for the big day?
 Of course, to flush all the food down, nothing beats the feeling of that cold fizzy drink down your throat.
 What a way to finish a fantastic meal.
 Right?
 Oh no!

-Although sugar is important for energy, our body just needs to take just a small amount daily.
+Although sugar is essential for energy, our body needs to take just a small amount daily.
 In fact, the American Heart Association recommends that men only have a maximum of 9 teaspoons of sugar per day while women should only have 6.
 (A slice of pumpkin pie has about 6 teaspoons of sugar; one bottle of coke contains 13 teaspoons.)
 However, we can also blame our bodies for our desire to eat more and more sweets.
 Sugar triggers the release of the hormones dopamine and serotonin, similar to the feeling of getting high.
 Without the help of supplements like Metabolic Symmetry taken just as you feel full, it would be difficult to curb those cravings.

 But what happens when we binge on sweet goodies, especially those with processed and refined sugar?